dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 Optional, test server-side validation:

 * Disable JavaScript in the browser.
-You can disable JavaScript using browser's developer tools.
-If you can't disable JavaScript in the browser, try another browser.
+JavaScript can be disabled using browser's developer tools.
+If JavaScript cannot be disabled in the browser, try another browser.
 * Set a break point in the `OnPostAsync` method of the Create or Edit page.
 * Submit a form with invalid data.
 * Verify the model state is invalid: